 That is, a pseudomanifold is admissible if any element of the fundamental group can be represented by a loop of $X \setminus \Si(X)$.
-A geometric cycle $(X,f)$ representing some homology class $\a$ will be called admissible if the pseudomanifold $X$ is admissible.
+A geometric cycle $(X,f)$ representing some homology class $\a$ will be called {\it admissible} if the pseudomanifold $X$ is admissible.

 \begin{exemple} Let $M$ be a triangulated manifold and $N \subset M$ be a simplicial subcomplex of codimension $\geq 2$.
 Denote by ${\sharp}N$ the set of connected components of $N$.
-The simplicial complex $M /{\sharp}N$ obtained from $M$ by contraction of the connected components of $N$ into distinct points is an admissible pseudomanifold.
+The simplicial complex $M /{\sharp}N$ obtained from $M$ by contracting the connected components of $N$ into distinct points is an admissible pseudomanifold.
 The singular locus $\Si(M /{\sharp}N)$ consists of the points corresponding to the connected components of $N$. \end{exemple}

-\begin{exemple} Let $M$ be a manifold with boundary and suppose that $\partial M = A \times P$, where $A$ is a manifold and $P$ a connected manifold.
+\begin{exemple} Let $M$ be a manifold with boundary $\partial M = A \times P$ where $A$ is a manifold and $P$ is a connected manifold.
 The result of the fibred contraction of $P$ is an admissible pseudomanifold $\overline{M}$ homeomorphic to the space

-where $CP$ stands for the cone over $P$, the singular locus $\Si(\overline{M})$ being homeomorphic to $A$.
-Remark that if $P$ is simply connected , $\pi_1(\overline{M})=\pi_1(M)$.
-The pseudomanifold $\overline{M}$ obtained that way is a particular example of manifold {\it of singularity type} $P$, see \cite{Baas73} and subsection \ref{sec:modelesing} for the general construction. \end{exemple}
+where $CP$ stands for the cone over $P$ and the singular locus $\Si(\overline{M})$ is homeomorphic to $A$.
+Remark that if $P$ is simply connected then $\pi_1(\overline{M})=\pi_1(M)$.
+The pseudomanifold $\overline{M}$ obtained that way is a particular example of {\it singular $P$-manifold}, see \cite{Baas73} and subsection \ref{sec:modelesing} for the general construction. \end{exemple}

 Remark that an admissible pseudomanifold of dimension $2$ is a surface.
-In particular it does not possess any singularity.
-The interest of this class of pseudomanifold is underlined by the following two results.
+In particular it does not possess any singularity. \\